revaturelabs/interviewquestions/Interview Ques/Java Basics.md

 <blockquote>

-When the main method is not declared as static, then the program may be compiled correctly but throws a run time error that reads `NoSuchMethodError`.
+When the main method is not declared as static, then the program may be compiled correctly but throws a run time error that reads
+`Error:Main method is not static in class classname,please defined the main method as public static void main(String args[])`.

 </blockquote>